Knoxville Nursing Home Abuse Attorney

 We Represent Injured and Abused Nursing Home Residents

-At Brezina Law, each case begins with a phone call.
+At Atkins Brezina, PLLC, each case begins with a phone call.
 We hear from concerned family members who suspect something is wrong or abused nursing home residents pleading for help.
 Let us be your advocate as we hold abusive staff and nursing homes accountable.